ashtonesawyer/secdevops/hw4/hw4.md

 - The ID will be 1001 instead of 1000
 - Create a new `freebsd.yaml` to replace `vendor.yaml

+After creating the template as above, I also added another NIC using the web UI.
+Go to template-freebsd > Hardware > Add > Network Device and add a E1000 on the internal network.
+I also changed net0 from virtio to e1000.

 ```
  $ cat freebsd.yaml
 #cloud-config